Kryp05/DNHS-Hackathon/README.md

 **Description**
 Looks through registry to find all the applications installed and their paths.
 ONLY WORKS ON WINDOWS OPERATING SYSTEMS.
 Shows a window where you can launch the apps.
 Has an option to sort by several methods.
 Note that the most/least common sorting does not work.
 DM @aaguy-hue#9853 on Discord for more information on how it works.

+## Pong

+**Dependencies**
+pygame - pip install pygame

+**Description**
+2 paddles.
+Keep the ball on the screen.
+AI.
+Not much more needs to be said.
+This is a pong game where you can play against another player locally, play against the computer, or chill and watch 2 AI's play against each other.

 ## Notes
 how to install mongoDB: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#install-mongodb-community-edition